xswzaqnjimko/yet_another_translation_reader/README.md

 ## Installation

+0. As we all know: don't download/open files you don't trust...
 1. Open Chrome and go to `chrome://extensions/` (or go to Settings - Extensions)
 2. Enable "Developer mode" (toggle in top right)
 3. Click "Load unpacked"